 You can be a part of this and share in the subscriber profits.
 We build this together.
 Please call or email us for more information (see contact info at top of each page).

 Bill Dobbins talks about his career as a jazz performer and educator, some ideas about jazz musicians and their lack of being adequately prepared for the jazz jam session, citing society's lowered musical values.

 Bill also shares his personal experiences at Kent State during the trouble times in the 1970's and also shares some beautiful harmonic chord explorations.

-If you feel more comfortable writing a check, please make it payable to Mazel Musical Arts Society and send it to Box 418, Weymouth Nova Scotia B0W 3T0 CANADA.
+Please note: If you feel more comfortable writing a check than using PayPal, please make check payable to Mazel Musical Arts Society and drop it off at any RBC bank or send it to Box 418, Weymouth, Nova Scotia B0W 3T0 CANADA

 We will send you a receipt by Canada Post.